okeeffed/cheat-sheets/GraphQL/GraphQL.md

 ### Setting up MongoLab

 Head onto MongoLab and then create a new free sandbox, then go find the address URI that we need from the info.

+Ensure that you also add a `User` for the database.